BruJu/wasmify-sophia/README.md

 Currently, we can simulate this behavior by using pointers and a getter to potentially get a pointer from this rust structure (other implementations will probably return undefined when getting this field which will be casted into 0).

-Note that if we have a function that requires an exported type, the one who performs the check if Javascript using (paramter instanceof Class).
+Note that if we have a function that requires an exported type, the one who performs the check if Javascript using (paramter instanceof Class) and a pointer in passed to wasm.